What is it like to be a Business Analyst?

 Business analysis

 The simple definition of an IT analyst is: ‘Someone between the client of the software (as well as its users in the future) and its developers.’
-The International Institute of Business Analysis (IIBA) defines the business analyst as a professional who "understands the challenges and business opportunities in the context of the software requirements analysis and recommend solutions that enable the organization to achieve its goals."
+The International Institute of Business Analysis (IIBA) defines the business analyst as a professional who "understands the challenges and business opportunities in the context of the software requirements analysis and recommends solutions that enable the organization to achieve its goals."

 Requirements Analyst, RA - a cross between a BA and SA.
-The official classification this position is not absent, but in many Western theories, the RA is present as a specialist, who is responsible for retrieving, analyzing, documenting, and modeling requirements, that is, simply, to write the specifications of requirements for their further transfer to the developers.
+The official classification of this position is not absent, but in many Western theories, the RA is present as a specialist, who is responsible for retrieving, analyzing, documenting, and modeling requirements, that is, simply, to write the specifications of requirements for their further transfer to the developers.
 Unlike BA, RA is not enough just to find out the high-level requirements - he is still responsible for developing a detailed description of the designed system.
-At the same time, an RA does not necessarily have a deep knowledge in the IT system architecture and design.
+At the same time, an RA does not necessarily have a deep knowledge of the IT system architecture and design.

 Business analytics